autonomousresourcemanagement.com

 Mandate Chain

-Every autonomous decision is scoped within a cryptographically verifiable mandate issued by a human principal.
+Every autonomous decision is scoped within a cryptographically verifiable mandate issued by a human principal, typically anchored to a decentralized identifier.
 Agents cannot act beyond their delegated authority.

 P2